 - Staff bonus payments must be paid to staff no later than March 1, 2022.

 Grant Reporting Requirements

 Grant reports will be available in your Great Start to Quality profile on February 1.

 If the program is applying for the March 2022 Child Care Stabilization Grant, the deadline for using all grant funds is May 20, 2022.
-If the program is NOT applying for the March 2022 Child Care Stabilization Grant, the deadline for using grant funds is July 31, 2023.
+If the program is NOT applying for the March 2022 Child Care Stabilization Grant or the Summer 2022 grant, the deadline for using grant funds is July 31, 2023.